redpesk-common/recovery-tools-binding/docs/2-recovery-usages.md

 It may call the `check-update.sh` script to remove the `upgrade_available` variable in U-Boot's environment.

-Please note that we can write into U-Boot's environment from the Linux userspace by using `fw_setenv` function from the `uboot-tools` package.
+Please note that you can write into U-Boot's environment from the Linux userspace by using `fw_setenv` function from the `uboot-tools` package.

 ## Force the recovery mode from the bootloader

 If you want to directly boot to recovery mode for testing purposes, it is possible to avoid a redpesk OS boot or bootcount variable use.
-For the most part of our boards, we boot redpesk OS on aarch64 (ARM64) boards using U-Boot bootscripts and x86_64 (Intel) boards using GRUB entry menu.
+For the most of our boards, we boot redpesk OS on aarch64 (ARM64) boards using U-Boot bootscripts and x86_64 (Intel) boards using GRUB entry menu.
 For recovery mode, the [alternative bootscript]({% chapter_link recovery-tools-binding.understanding-recovery-mode#recovery-from-u-boot-redpesk-os---aarch64 %}) is used to load the initramfs.

 ```
 load ${devtype} ${devnum}:${distro_bootpart} ${fdt_addr_r} imx8mn-compact.dtb